paulieguk/LDW-JUN22/Content/Instructions-006.md

 ##Summary

 The previous lab provided an empty cloud subscription to then complete activities and create Azure based resources.
-Therefore would be scenarios that you would require some or maybe all services provisioned for the user.
+There may be scenarios that you would require some or maybe all services provisioned for the user.
 This is where an Azure Resource Manager template comes into play and can be used to provision resources.
-One feature to remember about using a template to provisiuon resources is these resources are provision with elevated access so the template can provision resources that the user would not have the ability to deploy but they can access them.
+One feature to remember about using a template to provision resources is these resources are provision with elevated access so the template can provision resources that the user would not have the ability to deploy but the user can access them.

 ###Building a Lab Profile with a simple static template